|arely, if ever, can an area which measures less than one

 start this morbid story at the beginning, one must return to the early 12th

-century when was established, on Morgan's Mount, a Leper hospital, the Sigillum Infirmorum De Cestrie, dedicated to St. Giles (the patron saint of cripples and lepers)-
+century when was established, on or near what we still call The Mount, a leper hospital, the Sigillum Infirmorum De Cestrie, and chapel dedicated to St. Giles (the patron saint of cripples and lepers)-

 and, for those whose treatment proved less than efficacious,

 an adjacent graveyard.
 Subsequently, they were both used to give succour to,

 and then to bury, the victims of the great plagues of the 16th and 17th centuries.

 Said to have been founded by Ranulph II, Earl of Chester, the hospital survived for nearly 500 years, caring first for lepers and then for the sick of Chester until it was totally destroyed during the English Civil War.
 It stood on the southern side of Christleton Road behind West Mount.
 The site, in a disused graveyard, was marked by an inscription in 1935.